 Capitalized container costs include the container cost payable to the manufacturer and the associated transportation costs incurred in moving the containers from the manufacturer to the containers' first destined port.
 Containers purchased new are depreciated using the straight-line method over their estimated useful lives to an estimated dollar residual value.
-The Company estimates the useful lives of its non-refrigerated containers other than open top and flat rack containers, refrigerated containers, tank containers and open top and flat rack containers to be 13, 12, 20 and 14 years, respectively.
-Containers purchased used are depreciated based upon their remaining useful lives at the date of acquisition to an estimated dollar residual value.
-The Company evaluates the estimated residual values and remaining estimated useful lives on an ongoing basis.
+The Company estimates the useful lives of its containers to be as follows:

+Container type Estimated useful life (years)

+Non-refrigerated containers other than open top and flat rack containers 13

+Refrigerated containers 12

+Tanks 20

+Open top and flat rack containers 14